rvvind/Studio-in-the-Cloud/Task Initialization.md

 This process involves preparing the render nodes to start processing the assigned tasks.
 It ensures that all necessary data and configurations are in place before rendering begins.
-Here's a detailed breakdown:

 ### Task Initialization Breakdown